How is Sever's disease treated?

 Will stretching exercises help?

 Yes, stretching exercises can help.
-It is important that your child performs exercises to stretch the hamstring and calf muscles, and the tendons on the back of the leg (see pictures 1, 2 and 3).
+It is important that your child performs exercises to stretch the hamstring and calf muscles, and the tendons on the back of the leg.
 The child should do these stretches 2 or 3 times a day.
 Each stretch should be held for about 20 seconds.
 Both legs should be stretched, even if the pain is only in 1 heel.

 When can my child play sports again?